-Uganda is a landlocked country in East Africa that currently ranks 161 out of 187 countries on the Human Development Index (HDI 2013), rating it as one of the most underdeveloped countries in the world.
-Uganda has been affected by almost 20 years of insecurity due to attacks from the “Lord’s Resistance Army” (LRA), and welcomed a phase of peace in August 2006.
-The country continues to work to meet the 2015 Millennium Development Goals, although significant challenges to maternal and child health in Uganda remain.
+Uganda is one of the most underdeveloped countries in the world.
+Landlocked, it currently ranks 161 out of 187 countries on the Human Development Index (HDI 2013).
+Uganda has been affected by almost 20 years of insecurity due to attacks from the “Lord’s Resistance Army” (LRA).

 Refugee crisis in Uganda